Enigmatic-Smile/docs/oaas/getting-started.md

 Fidel lets you connect with the Fidel Marketplace via our Fidel Dashboard or API.

-You can add any offers you find relevant for your reward programs and start generating transactions against the offers.
+You can discover and adopt any offers you find relevant for your reward programs and start submitting transactions against them.

 ## 1. Create an account

-First step is to [create a Fidel API developer account](https://dashboard.fidel.uk/sign-up) that will give you access to the developers' dashboard, program configuration, sandbox environment, marketplace configuration and test API keys.
+The first step is to [create a Fidel API developer account](https://dashboard.fidel.uk/sign-up), which will give you access to the developer dashboard, program configuration, sandbox environment, marketplace configuration, and test API keys.

 ## 2. Managing API Keys

-After you created an account, in your account page on the dashboard, you will need to create an API key. **This will be a necessary step for integrating with Fidel**.
+After you've created an account, you'll need to create an API key in your account settings on the dashboard. **This will be a necessary step for integrating with Fidel.**

 The API keys are used to access the API endpoints directly.
-To access the test environment data you must use the test keys and to access the live environment data use the live keys.
+Use test keys to access the test environment and live keys to access the live environment.

 ### Accessing API Key Settings